Basset-Hound-OSINT/osint-resources/references/references_02/shadawck.md

 - [BusKill](https://github.com/BusKill/buskill-app) : BusKill is an hardware and software project that uses a hardware tripwire/dead-man-switch to trigger a computer to lock or shutdown if the user is physically separated from their machine.
 - [Day Tripper](https://github.com/dekuNukem/daytripper) : Hide-My-Windows Laser Tripwire.
 - [DoNotDisturb](https://github.com/objective-see/DoNotDisturb) : Security tool for macOS that aims to detect unauthorized physical access to your laptop.
-- [Silk Guardian](https://github.com/NateBrune/silk-guardian) : Anti-forensic kill-switch that waits for a change on your usb ports and then wipes your ram, deletes precious files, and turns off your computer.
 - [USB Kill](https://github.com/hephaest0s/usbkill) : Anti-forensic kill-switch that waits for a change on your USB ports and then immediately shuts down your computer.
 - [USB Death](https://github.com/trpt/usbdeath) : Anti-forensic tool that writes udev rules for known usb devices and do some things at unknown usb insertion or specific usb device removal.
 - [xxUSBSentinel](https://github.com/thereisnotime/xxUSBSentinel) : Windows anti-forensics USB monitoring tool.